 It is very important for your comfort and wellbeing that you invest in good equipment.
 The key is looking for the most lightweight and highly functional gear to keep you going, keep you warm and keep you dry.

-- Hiking sticks are common and you can buy them at the 5th station.
-You can get them branded afterwards at the mountain huts.
+Hiking sticks are common and you can buy them at the 5th station.
+You can get them branded afterward at the mountain huts.
 They are a good aid and a nice souvenir, though not strictly essential.

 Always check with your guide before hand as they will be able to pinpoint any specific items you may need, and often offer to handle equipment and logistics.

-Mount Fuji is not the only attraction in the Fuji area, you can find all kinds of other adventures to complement with your Mt.
+Mount Fuji is not the only attraction in the Fuji area, you can find all kinds of other adventures to complement your Mt.
 Fuji trek!
-From a children’s fun park, to other natural wonders, there’s something for everyone in this beautiful Japanese location.
+From a children's fun park to other natural wonders, there's something for everyone in this beautiful Japanese location.
 Our picks include: